Educational Requirements

 Training:

-- Air Force Academy: CDSE and AFCAT entrants undergo rigorous training at the Air Force Academy, which includes flying, ground duty, and technical training.
+- Air Force Academy: Selected candidates undergo rigorous training at the Air Force Academy, Dundigal.
+This includes flying training, ground duty training, and other professional military education.

 -